Neuronal Cell Cultures

-Dissociated primary neurons () grown on microelectrode arrays () show several advantages which make them an optimal tool in drug discovery.
-The neurons in culture generate functional networks that exhibit electrically fingerprints comparable to their native brain tissue ().
+Dissociated primary neurons () or human iPSC derived neurons grown on microelectrode arrays () show several advantages that make them an optimal tool in drug discovery.
+The neurons in culture generate functional networks that exhibit electrical fingerprints comparable to their native brain tissue ().

-NeuroProof routinely cultivates primary neurons from rodents for at least 28 days in vitro (DIV).
-This enables us to study maturation and developmental processes of neuronal network growth.
+NeuroProof routinely cultivates neuronal cell cultures for at least 28 days in vitro (DIV), which enables us to study the maturation and developmental processes of neuronal network growth.
 With NeuroProof’s data analysis it is possible to resolve the developmental state with a precision of two days.

 NeuroProof offers screening services using primary neuronal network cultures derived from